★★★★★

 Say goodbye to boxed cake mix for good.
 Just one taste of this Easy Cinnamon Cake will make you a homemade convert for life.
-And don’t worry, this recipe is just as simple as following the instructions on the back of a box but it has way more flavor.
+Easy 13×9 cake topped with a dreamy cinnamon frosting.

 Love cake?
 Our applesauce cake is delicious and flavorful.
 Goodbye cake mixes, let’s try this delicious vanilla cake next!